 Those that love and appreciate the history in our Virginia Mountains, will also find the history of the land that the Carter Mountain Orchard sits on interesting.
 The land was first granted to the Honorable John Carter, Esquire in 1729 along with some 9,000 other acres of surrounding land.
 Carter served as the Secretary of the Colony of Virginia and died in 1742, leaving the land to his son Edward.
 Edward Carter went on to represent Albemarle County in the House of Burgesses from 1767 to 1769 and in the House of Delegates from 1788 to 1792.
 In 1771, Thomas Jefferson gained ownership of part of Carter Mountain, where the orchard lands sit, in exchange for legal services for Edward Carter.
 There is no mention of why Edward required Jefferson’s legal services.
 The land that Jefferson acquired was and is adjacent to Monticello, his primary home place.
 The Chiles Family has been operated the orchard since the 70’s, and they purchased the orchard lands in 1985.

 Cabin Creekwood is a place where families go to create memories that last a lifetime.
-A wholesome, family owned and operated Virginia mountain resort located at Sherando Lake, Cabin Creekwood features 9 cabin rentals in Virginia, some of which are pet friendly cabins for rent.
-Several will sleep up to 8 people.
+A wholesome, family owned and operated Virginia mountain resort located near Sherando Lake, Cabin Creekwood features 4cabin rentals in Virginia.
 Large groups love to stay with us because if you book early enough you can book several rentals from our resort, or all of them and stay together in the Virginia Mountains.